kosarev/escapeless/README.md

 1. Break the input message into blocks so that no block contains more than N - 1 characters, where N is the size of the target alphabet.
-   Process every block seprately as specified below.
+   Process every block separately as specified below.

 2. Map every takeout character to a character of the target alphabet that is not used in the block and is not a takeout